deezicypher/user-hub/README.md

 # User Hub
 ### React Dashboard with auth pages
-A clean, minimal user dashboard built with React.
+A clean, minimal user dashboard built with React and Typescript.
 Includes authentication pages and sample integrations so you can showcase a real-feeling app in your frontend portfolio. mainly for frontend, you can ignore the API implementations

 ### Key Features